Looking for an outdoor wedding venue? This Japanese Garden in Co Waterford might be it

 Most couples opt to have their wedding ceremony in the Azumaya, followed by a toast and canapes on the lawn/deck… but what if the weather doesn’t cooperate, you ask?
 Fret not, the team is well used to dealing with the changeable Irish conditions, and guests usually take shelter in the Azumaya or under the awning (depending on numbers).

 “There are so many beautiful stories surrounding individual couples and regardless of their circumstances, love has prevailed – rain or shine.
-Despite restrictions, all have had the most wonderful wedding day,” Janet finished.
+Regardless of restrictions, all have had the most wonderful wedding day,” Janet finished.